kumarisona/kumarisona/README.md

 Sona Karan

 Computer Science Student | Passionate Coder | Open Source Enthusiast Hello there!
-I'm Sona Kumari, a Computer Science student with a deep love for coding and all things tech.
+I'm Sona Karan, a Computer Science student with a deep love for coding and all things tech.
 Welcome to my GitHub profile, where I strive to make a positive impact on the world through the power of code and collaboration.

 About Me